Diet & Nutrition

 Cystic Fibrosis

 Researchers have found that under-nutrition can play a key role in cystic fibrosis (CF).
 Doctors need to monitor the diet and weight of people with CF to help prevent further complications.
-For patients with impaired pancreatic function, treatment with pancreatic extract and a high calorie diet are crucial.
+For patients with impaired pancreatic function, treatment with pancreatic extract and a high-calorie diet are crucial.
+Comprehensive dietary advice is part of the pulmonary care plan provided by top chest physicians in Nashik at our facility.

 Lung Infections

-Deaths among people who are severely malnourished are often due to pneumonia and a low level of vitamin D is a recognised risk factor for the development of respiratory infections.
+Deaths among people who are severely malnourished are often due to pneumonia, and a low level of vitamin D is a recognised risk factor for the development of respiratory infections.
+At Dr. Mutha Hospital, known for having the best doctors for pneumonia treatment in Nashik, nutritional support is part of the infection recovery protocol.

 Pulmonary Embolism